 The way I see it there are 3 ways to make good money in the cryptocurrency space:

-- Buy up big cap coins (such as Bitcoin and Ethereum) and hold for the longer term – be a HODLer
+- Buy up a Bitcoin and a bunch of altcoins and hold for the longer term – i.e. be a HODLer

 Before we start, let’s first talk about how these ICO initial coin offering start.